Fast Facts: Do Drunk Drivers Get Arrested Every Time?

 - Immediate Action: Drunk drivers face arrest at the scene when caught by police

-- Legal Certainty: BAC of 0.08% or higher guarantees arrest in all states
+- Legal Standard: BAC of 0.08% or higher may be used as evidence supporting arrest under applicable laws

 - Multiple Triggers: Arrest can occur through traffic stops, checkpoints, or accident investigations